mobkits/pinch-zoom/Readme.md

 * Restore to sane position when insane padding exists.
 * Emit `tap` and `swipe` event when reasonable.
 * No interrapt with `touchmove` event when not scaled and move left/right.
-* Use 3d transform when possible and requestAnimationFrame to imporve performance.
+* Use 3d transform when possible and requestAnimationFrame to improve performance.

 ## Example